 Canola traded on both sides of unchanged again on Wednesday, ending

-year.
-That estimate was in the range of expectations, but it was on the low
+morning.
+The canola projection was within the range of expectations, but on

 the high side.
 The report appeared to have little influence on canola